 Collisions between personal cars and large trucks often result in cataclysmic damages to the smaller vehicles.
 Even at low speeds, the sheer size and weight of a commercial truck can crush a commuter car and the people inside, and anyone able to walk away from such an incident can consider themselves lucky.

 In addition to various special regulations and requirements to obtain a trucking license, truck drivers must follow the same rules of law concerning safe driving as everyone else.
 If truckers violate these laws, they are responsible to compensate people who are injured.
 A Cicero truck accident lawyer could be dedicated to holding negligent truckers and their parent companies legally liable for all injuries and damages resulting from an accident.
-Contact a seasoned attorney today to see if you are eligible for compensation.
+Contact a seasoned personal injury attorney today to see if you are eligible for compensation.
 En Español.

 Truck drivers have the same duties to follow the rules of the road as all other drivers.
 There are also some additional laws that govern how heavy a truck can be and how it must be loaded.
 A violation of any of these laws that leads to an accident can be a key piece of evidence indicating that the defendant in a truck accident case was negligent.
 An accomplished lawyer could also assist the plaintiff in gathering the evidence to prove the defendant’s fault.

 If the police report produced after an accident states that the trucker was violating a common rule of the road, the concept of negligence per se can apply as well.
 This means that because the defendant was breaking a law at the time of the injury, and that law was intended to prevent that very sort of injury, the defendant is assumed to be at fault.
 Common examples of such violations that may affect a truck accident case include: